Int'l collaborations key to be globally competitive: Science

 "We need to connect the discovery science to solution science by taking the research out of the laboratories to the people, society and the market.
 This is the need of the hour," he said.
 Any country's global competitiveness is determined by the extent to which science and technology contributes to social services and economic wealth, he said, adding, the scientific community must recognise that society and citizens as important stakeholders.

 "Each and every problem that the planet is facing can be solved with the help of science," he said.
-Describing Kolkata as a "science city" of the country, the minister said the eastern metropolis is known for its scientific institutions and Nobel laureates.
+Describing Kolkata as a "science city" of the country, the minister said the eastern metropolis is known for its scientific institutions, and has given India the greatest of scientists like Nobel laureate C V Raman.

-The Centre is committed to promote science that serves the common man, and helps equitable and sustainable development, he added..
+The Centre is committed to promote science that serves the common man, and helps equitable and sustainable development, Vardhan said.
+"Thousands of students, innovators, teachers, scientists across the country have participated in the festival.
+I am sure science is gradually developing into a movement in the country and the scientific community will work in synergy," he added.

+West Bengal Governor Jagdeep Dhankhar, who was also present at the inaugural function of the IISF, said Prime Minister Narendra Modi has recognised the contribution made by scientists from the state..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)